Using Points for Travel: best tips for weekend getaways or international vacations

 - minimal restrictions for using points for booking

 When it comes to booking with hotel rewards points, you’ll find that they are actually pretty flexible.
 Using a combination of points and cash is often an option across brand platforms, but you do get the best bang for your points when using ONLY points to book or by EARNING points by paying full or sale price for a hotel stay.

 You’ve seen Samuel L. Jackson and Jennifer Garner slinging credit cards for cash back and rewards, but what does that mean?
 We’ve got the Wells Fargo Propel AMEX and it is great for earning diverse rewards.
 This credit card, like the Sapphire from Chase or others, provides for claiming monetary value gift cards or booking travel through their service.
 The value of the booking exchange can vary from less than 1% to 7% or even more for booking through preferred channels.

 Bonus: although not specifically for travel, many rewards credit cards give you credit towards enrolling in TSA PreCheck or Global Entry.
 While it’s not for every member of the family, this is huge for making family travel easier since kids can go through with adults (for TSA PreCheck).

-An idea for finding a non-travel branded card to that has great benefits would be checking out some larger credit unions, both nationally and locally.
+An idea for finding a non-travel branded card, that has great benefits, would be checking out some larger credit unions, both nationally and locally.
 We have had great success leveraging the points we earn through our local credit union’s credit card, but they don’t go as far as our mileage card.

 Tip: deeply considering which credit card route to go is very important.
 Using points for travel and doing it effectively takes thought and consistency.